PavlinK1/DenshiDevOpsInterview/docs/cluster-setup.md

   # Navigate to the chart directory
   cd /path/to/your/project/helm-chart
   helm upgrade --install todo-app . --namespace demo --create-namespace
+  # Check that the pod is running (might take ~1 min)
+  kubectl get pods -n demo
   ```

 - The provided `values.yaml` file includes: